Nine fundraising ideas to help raise money for the National Trust

 Whether you’re aiming to complete a marathon for the first time, or you want to hit a new personal best on your toughest terrain yet – running a marathon or half marathon is a great fundraising idea to help raise money for charity.
-And if you run for the National Trust, you'll be helping to care for the 250,000 hectares of countryside that we look after.
+So why not put your best foot forward and sign up for one of our charity places on the iconic Great North Run in September?
+If you run for us, you'll be helping to care for the 250,000 hectares of countryside that we look after.

 3. Stage some costume drama

 If you’re looking for a fundraising idea for your school or workplace, why not throw a costume party?
-It helps to make the theme something that is fun, accessible and meaningful to your cause – perhaps it could be inspired by the history of your favourite place, or the anniversary of an inspirational person?
-Why not go full Downton Abbey, with an upstairs and downstairs theme?
+It helps to make the theme fun, accessible and meaningful – inspired by the history of your favourite place, the animals that live there, or perhaps the anniversary of an inspirational person?
+You could even go full-on Downton Abbey, with an upstairs/downstairs theme?
 You could invite donations for entry and offer a prize for the winning costume.

 4. Plot a treasure hunt

 This fundraising idea is a winner for everyone.
-Invite your community to sponsor you to clean-up a local beach for charity.
+We look after more than 780 miles of the UK's coastline and each mile costs £3,000 a year to maintain.
+So how about inviting your community to sponsor you to clean-up a local beach?
 Plastic pollution is a problem on many UK beaches, but you could carry out a sponsored clean-up at any natural place that you love.
-Add a splash more fun to this fundraising idea by inviting people to guess the weight of all the litter you collect, with a prize for the winner.
+Then add buckets more fun to this fundraising idea by inviting people to guess the weight of all the litter you collect, with a prize for the winner.

 9. Cycle for success

 What’s not to love about cycling for charity?
 You can train in beautiful places and get super fit while you’re at it.
 And if you don’t already have your own gear, there are plenty of bike hire options for the short term.
-This fundraising idea is perfect for any number of people: Why not take on a solo coast-to-coast adventure, a relay race from Giant’s Causeway in Northern Ireland to Lizard Point in Cornwall, or take part in an organised cycle race near you?
+This fundraising idea is perfect for any number of people too.
+So why not take on a solo coast-to-coast adventure, a relay race from Giant’s Causeway in Northern Ireland to Lizard Point in Cornwall, or take part in an organised cycle race near you?